 If the vendor has already vacated the property and you don't require a mortgage, exchange of contracts and completion may only take a few days.
 If, however, you need a mortgage and the vendor is still in the property, exchange of contracts normally takes 4-8 weeks, then completion takes another 2-4 weeks -- so you're looking at around 6-12 weeks in total to complete the legal process.

-Stamp duty is a tax levied on the sale of property and is payable by the buyer at the point of completion.
+Stamp Duty Land Tax (SDLT) is a tax levied on the sale of property and is payable by the buyer at the point of completion.
 You, as the vendor, do not have to pay stamp duty on the sale of a property.
-Here is a link to our stamp duty calculator
+Please click here for more information on SDLT and to calculate how much you may be liable to pay if you are buying a property.

 We believe strongly that this constitutes an important part of the service that we provide and so we will, wherever possible, accompany all viewings.
 If you do not wish to be present for the viewing that is not a problem as long as we have a key for access.